-(BPT) – Selecting new siding is one of the most important decisions homeowners face when building new or remodeling an existing home.
+(BPT) – Selecting new siding is one of the most important curb appeal decisions homeowners face when building new or remodeling an existing home.
 With so many options – both classic and modern materials – there’s a lot to consider.

 As you look to select new exterior siding, be sure to keep in mind these important factors – durability, design, maintenance and affordability – to make the best choice possible for your home and lifestyle.
-To get started on siding your house, look to manufacturer websites such as plygem.com for siding choices, as well as home visualizer and color selection tools that help homeowners experiment with different color and textures before making a decision.
+To get started on siding your house, look to manufacturer websites such as plygem.com for siding choices, as well as home visualizer and color selection tools that help homeowners experiment with different colors and textures before making a decision.